russellcayless/Entra/dcf.md

 **Background:**

-An accountancy firm identified that several user accounts lacked multi-factor authentication (MFA), leaving them vulnerable to credential theft and unauthorized access attempts.
+An accountancy firm wants to reduce unauthorized access and token-based attacks.

 ---

 ## ✅ Lab Objective

-To strengthen account security by enforcing multi-factor authentication for all users across the Microsoft 365 environment.
+To strengthen account security by enforcing blocked device code flow for all users across the Microsoft 365 environment.

 ---